 The Visual Freedom You Deserve

-Proprietary to STAAR Surgical, Collamer® is biocompatible, stable and flexible, enabling minimally invasive insertion and encouraging harmony with your natural eye.
+Implantable lenses are made from biocompatible, stable and flexible materials, enabling minimally invasive insertion and encouraging harmony with your natural eye.

 Soft & Pliable

-ICL lenses are easy to implant in the eye because of the soft and flexible structure.
+Implantable lenses are easy to implant in the eye and some of them have a soft and flexible structure.
 You won’t even know it’s there other than the fact that you have great vision.

 Wide Range of Treatment